jtommi/serialroomba/README.md

 ### Play (Opcode: 141)

 "This command lets you select a song to play from the songs added to Roomba using the Song command."

-### Buttons (Opcode: 165)

-"This command lets you push Roomba’s buttons.
-The buttons will automatically release after 1/6th of a second."